Webinar - Indigenous peoples: Get your benefits and credits

 You should apply even if you share custody of a child or a child is living with you for a determined temporary period of time.

-Three ways to apply for the Canada child benefit
+Ways to apply for the Canada child benefit

-Diandra: If you meet all of the eligibility criteria that I just mentioned, you can apply for the CCB in one of four ways:
+Erin: If you meet all of the eligibility criteria that I just mentioned, you can apply for the CCB in one of four ways:

-- you can use the automated benefits application, when you register your newborn’s birth with your province or territory.
+- you can use the Automated Benefits Application, when you register your newborn’s birth with your province or territory.
 With your consent, the information on your birth registration form will be shared securely with the CRA.

-- you can use the “Apply for child benefits” feature in the CRA’s online portal, My Account, or
+- you can use the Apply for child benefits feature in the CRA’s online portal, My Account,

-You should only apply once.
-Re-applying using a different method may delay your payments.
-You don’t have to re-apply every year, but you and your spouse or common-law partner must do your taxes every year.
+You don’t have to re-apply every year, but you and your spouse or common-law partner, if applicable, must do your taxes every year.

 If you have another child after you’ve applied, you will need to apply for that child and any subsequent children.